Instructionally related Programs

 Pathways to Success Mentor Program

-Now in its 10th year, this program has grown to become one of the largest mentor programs in the Central Valley.
-Over 360 Stan State students enrolled in Criminal Justice courses participate in this mentor program to mentor one-on-one over 360 at-risk K-12 students at 15 school sites within the Turlock Unified School District (TUSD).
-The Office of Service Learning and Mr. Gil Ogden, Director of Student Services at the district provides collaborative program management and class orientations to Stan State students each semester prior to their mentor experience.
+Now in its 16th year, this program has grown to become one of the largest mentor programs in the Central Valley.
+Currently, over 350 Stan State students enrolled in Criminal Justice courses participate in this mentor program to mentor one-on-one over 350 at-risk K-12 students at 15 school sites within the Turlock Unified School District (TUSD).
+The Office of Service Learning and Mr. Gil Ogden, Director of Student Services, at the district provides collaborative program management and class orientations to Stan State students each semester prior to their mentor experience.
 The program is based on Relationship-based Mentoring.
 University students focus on making a strong connection with their TUSD protégé and provide a positive role model for the younger students.